 Driving Directions: Drive 23 miles north of Park Rapids on U.S. Highway 71 to get to the south entrance to the park.
 Or, drive 30 miles south from Bemidji on U.S. Highway 71, then 1/10 of a mile north on Highway 200 to reach the east entrance to the park.
 The north entrance to the park is 21 miles south of Bagley on State Highway 92/State Highway 200.

-Just 2.99 - A complete guide to Minnesota state parks is our own Kindle book Minnesota State Parks: From Afton to Zippel Bay
+Just 2.99 - A complete guide to all Minnesota state parks is our own Kindle book Minnesota State Parks: From Afton to Zippel Bay

 Itasca's Natural Attractions: The park has 100 lakes within its borders including Lake Itasca, the source of the Mississippi River.
 The 2,000-acre Wilderness Sanctuary is one of Minnesota's seven National Natural Landmarks.